frederic-perez/AmE-dictionary/data/idioms.md

 __buzzword__
 __by (oneself)__ :two::hammer:
 __by a mile__ :three: By a large amount; by a lot. _We won that game by a mile!
 I think the final score was 10-1._
+__by agency of__ The phrase “by agency of” means “through the action or help of” or “by means of.”
+It’s used to indicate that something happens because of the intervention or work of a particular person, force, or process.
+For example, if you say, “The decision was made by agency of the manager,” it means that the manager’s actions or influence were responsible for the decision being made.
 __by all accounts__ :dart::seven: From all the reports (that are available); according to what everyone is saying. _According to all accounts, the police were on the scene immediately._ _By all accounts, it was a very poor performance._
 __by all means__ :dart::four::hammer:
 __by all rights__ (less common than _by rights_) With reason or justice. _Syn_ properly
 __by and by__ :dart::two: __1__ _adv_ After a short or undetermined period of time. _The rain poured down in a torrent, but by and by, the clouds thinned and the sun eventually came out again._ _I know it feels heavy now, but try not to worry—the sadness will lift by and by._
-__by and large__ :nine: [:scroll: Originally this phrase was used in a nautical context, describing the handling of a ship both to the wind and off it] In general; overall.
+__by and large__ :nine::m: [:scroll: Originally this phrase was used in a nautical context, describing the handling of a ship both to the wind and off it] In general; overall.
 Generally; usually.
 On the whole; everything considered.
 Used when you are saying something that is generally, but not completely, true: _By and large, I enjoyed my time at school._
 __by any chance__ :dart::two: Used as a polite emphasis to a request or question.
 Used especially in questions, to ask whether something is true, possible, etc: _Are you in love with him, by any chance?_ _Would you by any chance happen to know where the subway is from here?_
-__by any means__
+__by any means__ :two::hammer:
 __by design__ :dart: Deliberately and purposefully; as one planned or intended. _I assure you that everything you saw has happened by design._
 __by dint of (something)__ Due to something.
 The largely outdated word “dint” refers to force or effort. _By dint of hard work, I was able to get an A in my math class this semester._
 __by far__ By a large amount; by a lot.
+__by force__
 __by hell or high water__ :two: By any means necessary; regardless of any difficulty, problem, or obstacle. _By hell or high water, I am going to make it to your wedding!_
 __by his own admission__ “By his own admission” refers to a situation where an individual acknowledges or confesses to something themselves, without being prompted or coerced by others.
 In other words, it means that the person is taking responsibility for their actions or statements without any external influence.
 __by no means__ :four: Not in any way; not at all; absolutely not.